 Please use the links at the right to review specific Procurement areas or read more about them below.

-Vendors can register on the IPB to do business with the state, to review requests for information or proposals and receive updates on procurement rules and requirements.
+Vendors can register on BidBuy to do business with the state, to review requests for information or proposals and receive updates on procurement rules and requirements.

 We also encourage diverse enterprises to do business with the state, and oversee the certification of vendors through our Sell 2 Illinois program.
 Sell 2 Illinois has certification process information and forms for businesses owned by: